senatn/data-structures-and-memory/README.md

 Additionally, I have a strong desire to understand programming languages in general and have been searching about various languages in my spare time.
 For example, while I have no practical need to learn JavaScript, I am really interested in how it works.
 Further, I encountered Java frequently in my studies and gave considerable thought to learning object-oriented programming using Java, but ultimately decided to Python once again.
 Finally, I had intended to learn a functional programming language specifically designed for that paradigm, but I decided that it would be more beneficial for me to focus on Python's functional programming capabilities.

 Once I have completed the topics I have selected for this repository, I plan to create another repository containing Python code related to programming paradigms and algorithms.
-It is possible that I may also incorporate the Scala in this future repository.
+It is possible that I may also include Scala in this future repository.
 Who knows ¯\_(ツ)_/¯

 ## Useful Graph Theory Links